hello@mejocare.com

 Before the Surgery

-• Also, tell your doctor about any particular medical conditions and any preparation medications that you take, yet you need to stop taking any blood thinning medications.
+• Also, tell your doctor about any particular medical conditions and any prescription medications that you take, yet you need to stop taking any blood-thinning medications.

-• Moreover, follow all the recommendations given by your doctor which include, diet, drinking, wearing loose cloth, not using makeup or any kind of lotions, etc
+• Moreover, follow all the recommendations given by your doctor, which include diet, drinking, wearing loose clothes, not using makeup or any kind of lotions, etc

 During the Surgery